 - Things around the house like rugs, drapes, etc.

-- Things to use in the home like towels, deodorant, soap, personal hygiene products, etc.
+- To pay for things in the home like towels, deodorant, soap, personal hygiene products, etc.

 - Others are like dental work not covered by Medicaid.
 (Annual Checkups)

-- If there is enough assets to buy a home outright, the beneficiary may be able to live in the property rent-free and will not affect their SSI grant.
+- If there are enough assets to buy a home outright, the beneficiary may be able to live in the property rent-free and will not affect their SSI grant.

-What expenses can’t a Special Needs trust Pay for?
+What expenses can’t a Special Needs Trust Pay?